OrnitheMC/feather-mappings/CONVENTIONS.md

 ### Anonymous and Inner Classes

 Before 1.8.2-pre5 anonymous and inner classes were stripped from their parent class.
-When mapping these classes, treat them like regular classes for naming and packaging.
-Add a note in the class' javadocs stating it is an anonymous/inner class and add a link to its parent class.
+While we have tools to fix inner class attributes in these versions, they are not perfect.
+Please report any issues related to inner classes [here](https://github.com/OrnitheMC/nests/issues).

 ### Packages